 Measuring the success of your diversity recruitment strategy is fundamental to meeting your goals.
 Without a way to measure the impact of your initiative, you have no way to know how well it’s actually working.
 You may struggle to meet your goals or waste time and effort on recruitment strategies that aren’t working.

 Measuring diversity is also an excellent way to improve your recruitment efforts.
-You can try multiple strategies and compare them to see which are most successful, then implement the best variation across your organisation’s hiring efforts.
-By repeating this process, you can build the most effective diversity recruitment strategy for your business.
+You can try multiple strategies and compare them to see which are most successful, then implement the best variation across your organization’s hiring efforts.
+By repeating this process using diversity recruiting metrics, you can build the most effective diversity recruitment strategy for your business.

-How to Measure the Success of a Diversity Recruitment Strategy
+How to Measure Diversity: Assessing Your Recruitment Strategy

 So, how are you supposed to actually track your overall diversity in recruitment?
 There are two main techniques available.
-You may either analyse your organisation’s diversity and that of new recruits based on demographic information, or you may compare your company’s diversity against benchmarks set by similar organisations.
+You may either analyze your organization’s diversity and that of new recruits based on demographic information, or you may compare your company’s diversity against benchmarks set by similar organizations.
 Here’s how each strategy works.

 Analyse Data Based on Demographics